trans-travel/trans-travel/us/ut.md

 ## Non-discrimination Law

- * Utah non-discrimination law does not include LGBT people
+ * Utah non-discrimination law does not include LGBT people in public accommodations (it does include LGBT people in employment and housing).

 ## Public Accommodations